Apollo 13: Mission Control: Premiere and touring history

 The show premiered in October 2008 at BATS Theatre in Wellington, New Zealand and has toured Hamilton, Nelson and Auckland in New Zealand.
 It returned to Wellington for a season at the New Zealand International Arts Festival in 2010 and then embarked on an Australian tour beginning at the Sydney Opera House.
 Subsequent tours to Australia have included The Powerhouse Theater in Brisbane and The State Theater Centre in Perth.

-The show made its North American debut on December 21, 2012, at the Tacoma Dome Exhibition Hall in Tacoma, Washington, United States.
+The show made its North American debut on 21 December 2012, at the Tacoma Dome Exhibition Hall in Tacoma, Washington, United States.
 The following month, it toured to the Spokane Convention Center in Spokane, Washington, and the Milton Rhodes Center for the Arts in Winston-Salem, North Carolina.
 After 45 shows in the United States, including an extended run in Winston-Salem due to sellouts, the production returned to Wellington in March 2013.

 The experience

 The show tells the story from the point of view of Mission Control.
 Audience members are seated behind working computer consoles and are allowed to flick the switches, use the working telephones, interact with the actors and hear the three astronauts through headphones.
-The astronauts perform their part of the show in a command module in another room in the theater.
+The astronauts perform their part of the show in a command module in another room in the theatre.
 Each night they are joined by an audience member as the "guest astronaut" and their performances are displayed on two large screens at the front of the stage and on smaller TV monitors at the consoles.
 An actor playing newscaster Walter Cronkite broadcasts live news updates throughout the show, interviewing audience members and astronaut James Lovell's wife Marilyn.